Online Learning: A Modern Introduction Using Convex Optimization: Strong Convexity and Online Subgradient Descent

-Let's now use again the online-to-batch conversion on strongly convex stochastic problems. \begin{example} As done before, we can use the online-to-batch conversion to use Corollary~\ref{cor:log_regret} to obtain stochastic subgradient descent algorithms for strongly convex stochastic functions.
-For example, consider the classic Support Vector Machine objective
+We can also use the online-to-batch conversion on strongly convex stochastic problems. \begin{example} As done before, we can use the online-to-batch conversion to use Corollary~\ref{cor:log_regret} to obtain stochastic subgradient descent algorithms for strongly convex stochastic functions.
+For example, consider the classic Support Vector Machine objective,

-or any other regularized formulation like regularized logistic regression:
+or any other regularized formulation like regularized logistic regression,